Code-Institute-Submissions/kind-soul-yoga/README.md

 #### Testing - New users

-1. _I have a moderate interest in yoga and I would like to improve my practice by attending one of Sarah's group sessions._
+A. _I have a moderate interest in yoga and I would like to improve my practice by attending one of Sarah's group sessions._

-2. _I have a serious interest in yoga and I would like to improve my practice by booking a 1-2-1 tutoring session with Sarah._
+B. _I have a serious interest in yoga and I would like to improve my practice by booking a 1-2-1 tutoring session with Sarah._

-3. _I have seen Sarah and the Kind Soul Yoga brand on a social media platform and I would like to read about her lifestyle and her yoga tips._
+C. _I have seen Sarah and the Kind Soul Yoga brand on a social media platform and I would like to read about her lifestyle and her yoga tips._

-Links to the Group Sessions, 1-2-1 Tutoring and Blog pages are all easily accessible from the Home page, either from the fixed navigation or from the _'Call to Action'_ section underneath the hero image.
+Links to the Group Sessions, 1-2-1 Tutoring and Blog pages are all easily accessible from the Home page, either from the fixed navigation or from the _Call to Action_ section underneath the hero image.

 #### Testing - Returning users

-1. _I am a regular Kind Soul Yoga attendee and I would like to remind myself of the class schedule._
+A. _I am a regular Kind Soul Yoga attendee and I would like to remind myself of the class schedule._

-Links to the Group Sessions page are easily accessible from the Home page, either from the fixed navigation or from the _'Call to Action'_ section underneath the hero image.
+Links to the Group Sessions page are easily accessible from the Home page, either from the fixed navigation or from the _Call to Action_ section underneath the hero image.
 The schedule is clearly marked with an _h2_ heading and icon, and the time, type and difficulty of the classes are described in the text bubbles.

-1. _I enjoyed one of Sarah's classes and I would like to donate some money._
+B. _I enjoyed one of Sarah's classes and I would like to donate some money._

-Links to the Group Sessions page are easily accessible from the Home page, either from the fixed navigation or from the _'Call to Action'_ section underneath the hero image.
+Links to the Group Sessions page are easily accessible from the Home page, either from the fixed navigation or from the _Call to Action_ section underneath the hero image.
 Each class description has a _Donate_ button which is larger than the other buttons throughout the website to help them stand out more on the page.

-1. _I have enjoyed Sarah's blog posts before and I would like to check if she has posted any new articles._
+C. _I have enjoyed Sarah's blog posts before and I would like to check if she has posted any new articles._

 Links to the Blog page are easily accessible from the Home page, either from the fixed navigation, from the '_Call to Action_' section underneath the hero image or the _Blog Post_ section at the bottom of the page.
 New blog posts have a thicker text bubble border to draw the user's eye to them.

-1. _I attended one of Sarah's classes and have a question about the routine she ran through.
+D. _I attended one of Sarah's classes and have a question about the routine she ran through.
 I would like to contact her for more information._

 The link to the Contact page is easily accessible from the Home page from the fixed navigation.
 Sarah's contact information is also clearly displayed at the footer of every page.